cognitedata/cognite-sdk-dotnet/README.md

 ## Examples

-There are examples for both C# and F# in the Playground folder.
+There are examples for both C# and F# in the Examples folder.

 ## Developing